renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.instance.rst

     Domain can be omitted it the data is given as an existing data instances.

-    When the instance is not from the given domain, Orange converts it.
+    When the instance is not from the given domain, Arithmos converts it.

-        >>> from Orange.preprocess import DomainDiscretizer
+        >>> from Arithmos.preprocess import DomainDiscretizer
         >>> discretizer = DomainDiscretizer()
         >>> d_iris = discretizer(iris)
         >>> d_inst = Instance(d_iris, inst)